TheColorOfFear/HTML0.2/README.md

 converter from "HTML 0.2" from Dylan Beattie's "The Web That Never Was" ( https://youtu.be/8JOD1AQGqEg ) to what /should/ be valid HTML.
 This does not do ANYTHING regarding hyperlisp, I don't know nearly enough about lisp /or/ python to do anything even /approaching/ that.

+Also this doesn't actually generate completely valid HTML because I haven't put in that much effort, sowry

 ## Included
 Included in this repository is :
  - htmlparse.py